<<

 3.13 - How do I detect if there is an Internet connection?

 It is sometimes useful for a Winsock program to only do its thing if the computer is already connected to the Internet.
-In many cases, "connected to the Internet" means having a dial-up networking connection.
-See this example for code that checks for such a connection.

 3.14 - How can I get the local user name?